OWND-Project/OWND-Project-VCI/demos/event-certificate-manager/aws/README.md

 # VCI CloudFormation Template

-This repository contains an AWS CloudFormation template for deploying the Virtual Corporate Infrastructure (VCI).
+This repository contains an AWS CloudFormation template for deploying the Verifiable Credential Issuer (VCI).

 ## Template Overview